-The COPDPredictTM system (patient-facing App and clinician-facing dashboard) will not hold any personal data.
-This data will then be transferred from the web host directly to BCTU at pre-specified intervals, "pushes", and will again be SSL encrypted during transfer.
+The COPDPredictTM system (patient-facing App and clinician-facing dashboard) will hold the following personal data; date of birth, patient's trial number and initials.
+This data (minus date of birth and initials) will then be transferred from the web host directly to BCTU at pre-specified intervals, "pushes", and will again be SSL encrypted during transfer.
 Data entered into the COPDPredictTM system has been tested for Open Web Application Security Project (OWASP) top 10 vulnerabilities as recommended by NHS data security and information toolkit, and has multiple layers of access security: standard MD5 (Message Digest algorithm, v5) login with u username and password, the patient-facing App also has a 4 digit pin which is setup on the first launch by the patient.
 On the patient-facing App, wellbeing, lung function and biomarker data is stored locally, on the tablet device, until there is availability of the internet.
 Once the device is connected to the internet the data is transferred to a secure server using 256 Bit Secure Socket Layer (SSL) encryption via Representational State Transfer Application Program Interfaces (REST APIs).
 The COPDPredictTM system is hosted on dedicated servers (described in A37) This state-of-the-art data centre is accredited with the ISO 27001 certification and periodic penetration testing is carried out to check for any vulnerabilities.
 ISO 27001 (formally known as ISO/IEC 27001:2005) is a specification for an information security management system (ISMS).
 An ISMS is a framework of policies and procedures that includes all legal, physical and technical controls involved in an organisation's information risk management processes.